Helgafell (Hafnarfjörður): Hut Kaldársel and river Kaldá

 Kaldársel is a hut run by an Icelandic youth organization (KFUM) where hikers also are welcome.
 It is possible to get by car along Kaldárselsvegur from Hafnarfjörður up to a parking lot in the vicinity.

 The hut has its name from Kaldá, a small intermittent river nearby.
 The area around it is fenced in, because it is part of the drinking water resources of the neighboring towns.

 Folk tales “explain” the disappearances of the river: Once a man could use witch craft, but lost two of his sons who drowned in the river.
 He shall then have used some of his tricks so that the river had to go underground.

 Hiking

-The mountain is relatively close to Hafnarfjördur as well as to Reykjavík.
+The mountain is relatively close to Hafnarfjörður as well as to Reykjavík.
 Many hiking trails are in its vicinity and also up on the mountain, so that it is a very popular hiking area.
 There are also two long hiking trails at the base of the mountain: the Reykjavegur which makes it possible to hike all the length of Reykjanes Peninsula (about 120 km) and the old trail of Selvogsgata.

 It is a rather easy hike up on the mountain and even easier to hike around it or just up on Valahnúkarskarð between Helgafell and Valahnúkar (another subglacial mound from the Pleistocene as well as the mountain Húsfell in a certain distance).